Subchapter B. DAMS AND RESERVOIRS

 (3) The yield of the reservoir, and its capability to meet release requirements and satisfy the purposes and uses of the reservoir.

-(d) Every dam shall at all times be operated in such manner as to allow the required flow of water into the stream below the dam as established under this section, and as otherwise necessary to support fish and other aquatic life and to assure compliance with the water quality criteria set forth in Chapter 93 (relating to water quality standards) and to provide for other instream uses for the affected stream.
+(d) Every dam must at all times be operated in a manner to allow the required flow of water into the stream below the dam as established under this section, and as otherwise necessary to support fish and other aquatic life and to assure compliance with the water quality standards in Chapter 93 (relating to water quality standards) and to provide for other instream uses for the affected stream.

 Source